Trylz/RestirFalcor/README.md

 Resampled Importance Sampling is performed as described in paper.

 ### Visibility test
 For each reservoir its weight is set to zero if occluded.
+So raytracing is performed here.

 ### Temporal filtering
 We combine the current frame reservoirs with thoses of the previous frame